Al Khater: Al Khater and Al Thani

-Al Khater and Al Thani (the ruling family of Qatar) have close ties, Sheikh Qassim bin Mohammed bin Thani Al Thani (second ruler of Qatar) was prisoned in Bahrain, and members of Al Khater were the ones responsible for getting him out of prison where they traded Sheikh Qassim for Sheikh Ibrahim bin Ali Al Khalifa who was captured in Qatar.
-Later on the family ties got stronger where Sheikh Mohammed bin Hassan Al Khater married Sheikha Sabika daughter of Sheikh Qassim.
-The ties got stronger and stronger as Sheikh Fahad bin Mohammed bin Hassan Married Sheikha Nora the only daughter of Sheikh Ali bin Qassim Al Thani (Jouan) and granddaughter of Sheikh Qassim, also Sheikha Mariam bint Khater Al Khater married Sheikh Abdulrahman bin Qassim the head of Al Abdulrahman of Al Thani.
-The family ties between Al Khater and Al Thani is one of the strongest ties in Qatar due to the marriages that occur between these two families.
+Al Khater and Al Thani (the ruling family of Qatar) have close ties.
+Sheikh Qassim bin Mohammed bin Thani Al Thani (second ruler of Qatar) was imprisoned in Bahrain, and members of Al Khater were the ones responsible for getting him out of prison, where they traded Sheikh Qassim for Sheikh Ibrahim bin Ali Al Khalifa, who was captured in Qatar.
+Later on, the family ties got stronger when Sheikh Mohammed bin Hassan Al Khater married Sheikha Sabika, daughter of Sheikh Qassim.
+The ties got stronger and stronger as Sheikh Fahad bin Mohammed bin Hassan married Sheikha Nora, the only daughter of Sheikh Ali bin Qassim Al Thani (Jouan) and granddaughter of Sheikh Qassim; also, Sheikha Mariam bint Khater Al Khater married Sheikh Abdulrahman bin Qassim, the head of Al Abdulrahman of Al Thani.
+The family ties between Al Khater and Al Thani are one of the strongest ties in Qatar due to the marriages that occur between these two families.